410-dev/eBash2/README.md

 ### Easier Bash functions

+# This project is no longer maintained.
+Please use Zlang instead.

 ## WARNING: Linux and ZSH users
 eBash 2 is originally designed for bash on macOS.
 This branch (zsh-compatible) is currently experimental and may not run as fluently as bash on macOS using the one from master branch.